General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Methodology

-Depending on the choice of inexact fixed point operator $G_k$ (its nature left voluntarily ambiguous for now), the quantity $\delta^k$ could be evaluated numerically along the iterative process and the propagated error could be quantified explicitly.
+Depending on the choice of inexact fixed point operator $G_k$ (its nature left intentionally ambiguous for now), the quantity $\delta^k$ could be evaluated numerically along the iterative process and the approximate propagated error $\eta^k$ could be quantified explicitly.
 The Lipschitz constant $L$ can be easily approximated numerically by considering the ratio of distances between successive iterations,

-The next important thing is not only to measure the propagated error, but to be able to control it in a way that it stays below the given tolerance at all times.
+The next step is not only to measure the propagated error, but to control it so that it remains below the prescribed tolerance at all times.
 If the mapping $G$ is non-expansive, it can be easily shown that using the exact fixed point operator instead of the inexact fixed point operator will ensure the error between the next iterates of the inexact and exact sequences is below the threshold.

 \begin{lemma} Assuming $G$ is nonexpansive ($L\leq 1$), if $\| \widehat{\mathbf{x}}^k-\mathbf{x}^k\| \leq \varepsilon$, then

 \end{lemma} \begin{proof}

 and $L\leq 1$. \end{proof}